 1. Introduction

-In Java, Servlets and JavaServer Pages (JSP) are two technologies used for creating web applications.
+Servlets and JavaServer Pages (JSP) are two technologies used to create web applications in Java.
 A Servlet is a Java class that handles HTTP requests and generates responses.
-JSP is a technology that allows you to write dynamic content in HTML pages with Java code embedded into it, which is easier to write compared to a Servlet.
+JSP allows you to write dynamic content in HTML pages with Java code embedded into it, which is easier to write than a Servlet.

 2. Key Points